baychub/cb-gsg/Getting-Started.md

 	The LEDs will go through a series of patterns, and after 1-2 minutes they should be flashing pinkish-white.
 The LEDs will continue flashing pinkish-white until you install and run the RSP Controller application, and it connects to the sensors.

-	If the LEDs are not flashing as expected, disconnect and reconnect the sensors.
+	If the LEDs are not flashing pinkish-white as expected, disconnect and reconnect the sensors.
 If that doesn't work, repeat this whole section.
 Next, try the suggestions in the LED section of [this FAQ](https://01.org/rsp-sw-toolkit/faq-0).

 7. Connect the edge computer to the router and power it on.